RRethy/Quasar/README.md

 ## TODO ##

+* Bugs:
+  * Messes up the back button for some reason, I suspect it's due to WindowManager.LayoutParams flags, but I can't pinpoint
 * Redo the UI, it was very rushed.
   * Change entire flow
   * Add blurred version of image to background of app